georgecook92/Stir/readme.md

 This issue has been tracked on Github after a conversation with the support team https://github.com/OneSignal/OneSignal-Website-SDK/issues/113 .
 It is also being tracked by developers working on the Service Worker spec at https://jakearchibald.com/2016/service-worker-meeting-notes/.
 It should be fixed soon.

-Please watch the video provided, this gives a demo of the app in use - with and without a network connection.
+Please watch the video provided in the assets folder, this gives a demo of the app in use - with and without a network connection.
 You can control the network through the network tab, either making it offline or throttled.